Menu

 Research Interests

-My research interests broadly span flow in porous media, friction, and earthquakes.
-I am particularly interested in understanding how fluids interact with faults and fractures in the subsurface.
-An application area I have worked on extensively is induced seismicity—a central issue in the development of environmentally safe and sustainable subsurface energy technologies.
-At KAUST, I plan to continue to study fluid-fault interactions and expand into new application areas, such as enhanced geothermal systems and nonvolcanic tremors.
+Professor Alghannam’s research broadly spans topics from flow in porous media to friction and earthquakes.
+She is particularly interested in understanding how fluids interact with faults and fractures in the subsurface.
+An application area she has worked on extensively is induced seismicity—a central issue in the development of environmentally safe and sustainable subsurface energy technologies.
+At KAUST, Dr. Alghannam is expanding her investigations of fluid–fault interactions to new application areas, such as enhanced geothermal systems and nonvolcanic tremors.
+Her other interests include the physics of granular media and multiscale modeling of friction.

 Selected Publications